mozilla-conduit/review/README.md

     provided - `moz-phab` will create a bookmark (based on the last revision number) for the new DAG branch point.
 The default behavior [is configurable](#configuration).

+- `--no-branch`: used only when patching a Git repository.
+If not provided - `moz-phab` will create a branch (based on the revision number).
+Otherwise commits will be added just on top of the *base commit* which might result in switching the repository to the 'detached HEAD' state.

 ## Development